AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 presents the pixels with the same color and intensity that the real objects had [#f1]_ This particular scene has low enough contrast and subtle enough colors that monitors are capable of displaying it faithfully.
-The second image is a JPEG created by the camera using its built-in tone mapping of the image.
+The second image is a JPEG created by the camera using its built-in tone mapping giof the image.
 This image looks more pleasing, even though the colors are no longer faithful to those originally observed.